msilva2203/Spectre/README.md

 ## Objectives
 This project was developed to test and improve my Unreal Engine 5 multiplayer/general development plugins:
-1. **Multiplayer Catalyst:** Eases the development of multiplayer games with multiple game types and settings
+1. **Multiplayer Catalyst:** Development of multiplayer games with multiple game types and settings
-2. **Character Catalsyt:** Eases the development of network replicated gameplay
+2. **Character Catalsyt:** Replicated gameplay systems
 3. **User Interface Catalyst:** Abstracts the development and usability of user interface systems

 ## Requirements